rgeorgiev583/TicTacToe/README.md

 ## License

 This software is licensed under the MIT License.
-See [License](License).
+See [LICENSE](LICENSE).